h-morgan/hntpy/README.md

 validators = account.validators()
 hotspots = account.hotspots()

-# get a generator of rewards, in a given timewindow, for an account (optionally can also return a list)
+# get a generator of rewards, in a given time window, for an account (optionally can also return a list)
 rewards_generator = account.rewards(min_time="2022-01-01", max_time="2022-06-01", gen=True)

 for batch in rewards_generator: